TACC/Core-CMS/README.md

 ### Customizing Text in Admin UI

 1. Create file `/taccsite_cms/locale/en/LC_MESSAGES/django.po`.
-2. Add this content to the file for just the strings to translate.
+2. Add to the file only the strings to translate and the appropriate comments for that string.
 3. Build the `.mo` file: \*

     ```bash